 The Physical Stuff Was Easier

 If I knew how physically grueling it was going to be, I wouldn't have believed I was capable of making the journey.
-I started out during the peak of a California heatwave and rode for five days in 100ºF to 120ºF temperatures.
+I started out during the peak of a California heatwave and rode for five days in 100 to 120 degree Fahrenheit temperatures.
 Some mornings, I woke up so sore I could barely move and it took over an hour for me to pack the truck.
 On other mornings, I had sweat dripping from my elbows before we even set off.
 My eyes hurt from the sun.
 The motorcycle's engine would become so hot that it burned my inner thighs.
 But even though my best friend, boyfriend, parents, and friends didn't think I could do it, I learned that I can physically overcome much more than I ever thought possible.
 Lesson learned: Surprisingly, I have a great tolerance for heat.
 That, and an unbreakableness when it comes to challenging physical limitations.

 Cryin' and Ridin' a Harley